Mohe City: Climate

+Demographics

+As of the 2020 Chinese Census, Mohe has a population of 54,036.
+Per the census, members of 18 different ethnic groups live in Mohe, including the Han, the Manchu, Mongols, Koreans, the Sibe, the Oroqen, Evenks, and Russians.

 Transportation

 Mohe railway station, opened in 1972, is the northernmost railway station in China.
-It has regular passenger service to Harbin, Qiqihar and Shenyang.
+It has regular passenger service to Harbin, Qiqihar, and Shenyang.

-Mohe Gulian Airport, opened 2008, is the nation's northernmost airport and the first Chinese airport built on permafrost.
+Mohe Gulian Airport, opened in 2008, is the nation's northernmost airport and the first Chinese airport built on permafrost.